rixed/ramen-admin/src/chart/README.md

 Non-members of "chart/"
 -----------------------

 - FunctionItem: Represents a single worker.
+Owns a shared instance of PastData and of TailModel.

 - PastData: Stores (and cache) all known past tuples for that workers, as a list of ReplayRequest objects.

+- TailModel: A QAbstractTableModel containing the tuples as they arrive from a worker's tail.

 - ReplayRequest: A pending or past replay request data obtained from the server.
   Tuples has all the columns.